raspy135/Qun-mk2/README.md

 Each folder can store up to 40 presets.
 There is no difference between factory preset and user preset.

-Factory presets are stored under bank6,7,8(Legacy folder structure) or under category names.
+Factory presets are stored under under category names or a legacy folder structure, e.g. `bank1`, `bank2`, ... `bank8`.

-**SD card temlate is updated with firmware v4.52 and later, it has improved preset load/save UI.
+**Note: The SD card template is updated for firmware v4.52 and later - this offers an improved preset load/save UI.
 If you see category names like Bass or Drums but nothing inside, you need to download sd_template.zip (see under Links and Information) and extract the folders and files.
-Copy folders and presets under the `/preset` folder.**
+Then copy folders and preset files under the `/preset` folder.**

 If you edit SD card, you can create your own folders.
-Only 1 depth folder is supported.
+Only one depth of folder is supported.

-Sequencer data will be stored with preset.
+Sequencer data will be stored with each preset.

-Granular record data will be saved when granular mode is not OFF.
+Granular recording data will be saved when granular mode is not OFF.

-Here is the operation in preset select menu:
+Using the Preset Select menu:

 Button | Function
 -------- | --------
 Dial | Move cursor